 As the cloud continues to fuel the digital transformation wave, companies around the world are grappling with a wave of new risks ranging from cyberattacks and privacy regulation to uncontrolled costs.
-The need for a rigorous approach to oversight on IT infrastructure, whether locally hosted or on the public cloud, remains paramount.

 Hybrid cloud popularity